budnyjj/study_calculator/README.md

 You can add/customize new functions, operators, constants defined in calculator/definitions.py.

-See examples/ for examples of usage.
+See 'examples/' folder for examples of calculator usage.